xilution/xilution-iam-example/README.md

 ### List Your Coyote Instance Content

-the instance needs to be provisioned before your content is publicly available.
+The instance needs to be provisioned before your content is publicly available.

 1. Run `yarn xln:list-instance-content` to view the content published to your Coyote instance.

 ### Access Your Content Hosted on Coyote

 1. Run `cat .env | grep XILUTION_INSTANCE_ID` to see your Coyote Instance ID.
-1. Open `https://{instance-id}.prod.coyote.content-delivery.xilution` in a browser.
+1. Open https://{instance-id}.prod.coyote.content-delivery.xilution in a browser.

 ### Deprovision the Coyote Instance